omarelsobkey/System_Programming/README.md

-# Implementation of some of OS Commands that work on Linux and Windows
+# Implementation of some of Windows CMD and Linux Commands
-1- CP Command
+1. CP Command [Windows / Linux]

+## Contributing
+Pull requests are welcomed, for changes please open an issue first to discuss what you would like to change.